GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/3-primitive-types.md

 Let's open the [Playground](https://www.typescriptlang.org/play) and define an `enum`.

-1. Assume that you have field in a external database called `contractStatus`, which contains numbers 1, 2, or 3, that represent the following contact statuses: `Permanent`, `Temp`, and `Apprentice`.
+1. Assume that you have field in a external database called **contractStatus**, which contains numbers 1, 2, or 3, that represent the following contact statuses: Permanent, Temp, and Apprentice.
 Create an `enum` to represent this by entering the following:

     ```typescript
     enum contractStatus {